High order complex contour discretization methods to simulate scattering problems in locally perturbed periodic waveguides: Explicit formulations of LAP solutions

-From the Floquet theory, the quasi-periodic problems (especially corresponding eigenvalues and eigenfunctions) particularly interesting as they are related to the propagating modes.
-A function $\phi$ is $\alpha$-quasi-periodic in $\Omega_0$ if it satisfies $ \phi(x_1+1,x_2)=e^{\i\alpha }\phi(x)$ when $x\in\Omega$.
-The strong formulation for the quasi-periodic problem is, to find an $\alpha$-quasi-periodic solution such that:
+From the Floquet theory, the $\alpha$-dependent periodic problems are particularly interesting as they are associated to the propagating modes (eigenfunctions).
+The strong formulation for the $\alpha$-dependent periodic problem is to find a periodic solution $v$ such that:

-It is more convenient to consider the family of $\alpha$-dependent problems in one fixed space, thus let $v:=e^{-\i\alpha x_1}w$, then $v$ is $0$-quasi-periodic, i.e., it is periodic in $\Omega_0$.
-The strong formulation for $v$ is: